DragonFlyersx/Distributed-Systems-BSc-handins/README.md

-# Distributed active replication of auctionhouse implementation
+# Distributed active replication of auction house implementation
 This is a project for our handin 5 in Distributed Systems.
-We had to implement a System that works as a auctionhouse and uses replication We have chosen to use active replication meaning we have a client, a frontend, and 3 servers/nodes running.
-This code is able to sustain a node failure or absense of a node.
+We had to implement a System that works as an auction house and uses replication We have chosen to use active replication meaning we have a client, a frontend, and 3 servers/nodes running.
+This code can sustain a node failure or absence of a node.

 ## How to run
 1. Open the `Server.go` file and specify the ip-address/ port of the server